1923–24 FA Cup: First round proper

 40 of the 44 clubs from the Football League First Division and Football League Second Division joined the 12 lower-league clubs who came through the qualifying rounds.
-Four Second Division sides, Port Vale, Stockport County, Nelson and Coventry City, were entered at the fifth qualifying round, with the Third Division North and South teams.
-Amateur side Corinthian were given a free entry to the first round.
-To make the number of teams up to 64, nine Third Division South sides and only two Third Division North sides were given byes to this round.
+To bring the number of teams up to 64, amateur side Corinthian received a bye to the first round as did nine Third Division South sides and two Third Division North sides.
 These were: